senaamuzu/SSHelper/README.md

 install.packages("SSHelper")
 ```

-## Where users can get help with your project
+## Where users can get help with your project?
 To get a bug fix or to use a feature from the development version, you can email
 the students who created the project: fndanu@smith.edu, samuzu@smith.edu, and sghebreghiorgis@smith.edu.

-## Who maintains and contributes to the project
+## Who maintains and contributes to the project?
 This package was created for Prof. Will Hopper's SDS 270: Advance Programming course in Fall 2023.